 Funds were disbursed directly to students.
 If a student owed a balance to the school, these funds were not applied to that balance.
 Disbursements were sent to students per their previously selected refund method (direct deposit or paper check).

-The remaining approximately 6.60% of the Emergency Financial Aid Grants funding, or $54,681 will be disbursed on a case-by-case basis to applicants not fully meeting the method outlined above but meeting Title IV and CARES Act requirements.
+The remaining approximately 6.60% of the Emergency Financial Aid Grants funding, or $54,182 will be disbursed on a case-by-case basis to applicants not fully meeting the method outlined above but meeting Title IV and CARES Act eligibility.
+Students who have already received a disbursement from the CARES Act, are not eligible to complete the COVID-19 Emergency Relief Form.
 Emergency Financial Aid Grants will not exceed $500 per student.

 Students wishing to apply for financial aid relief may do so with our COVID-19 Emergency Financial Aid Relief Form.